gboehl/DIMESampler.jl/README.rst

-ADEMCSampler.jl
+DIMESampler.jl
 ========

-**Adaptive Differential Evolution MCMC sampling for Julia**
+**Differential-Independence Mixture Evolution MCMC sampling for Julia**

-This is a standalone Julia implementation of the sampler proposed in `Ensemble MCMC Sampling for DSGE Models <https://gregorboehl.com/live/ademc_boehl.pdf>`_. *(Gregor Boehl, 2022, CRC 224 discussion paper series)*.
+This is a standalone Julia implementation of the DIME sampler (previously ADEMC sampler) proposed in `Ensemble MCMC Sampling for DSGE Models <https://gregorboehl.com/live/ademc_boehl.pdf>`_. *(Gregor Boehl, 2022, CRC 224 discussion paper series)*.

 The sampler has a series of advantages over conventional samplers:

 #.
-At core, ADEMC is a (very fast) **global multi-start optimizer** that converges to the posterior distribution.
+At core, DIME is a (very fast) **global multi-start optimizer** that converges to the posterior distribution.
 This makes any posterior mode density maximization prior to MCMC sampling superfluous.
 #.
-ADEMC is pretty robust for odd shaped, **bimodal distributions**.
+DIME is pretty robust for odd shaped, **bimodal distributions**.
 #.
-ADEMC is **parallelizable**: many chains can run in parallel, and the necessary number of draws decreases almost one-to-one with the number of chains.
+DIME is **parallelizable**: many chains can run in parallel, and the necessary number of draws decreases almost one-to-one with the number of chains.
 #.
-ADEMC proposals are generated from an **endogenous and adaptive proposal distribution**, thereby reducing the number of necessary meta-parameters and providing close-to-optimal proposal distributions.
+DIME proposals are generated from an **endogenous and adaptive proposal distribution**, thereby reducing the number of necessary meta-parameters and providing close-to-optimal proposal distributions.

 Installation
 ------------

-As long as this is not in the official repositories, download the file `ADEMCSampler.jl <https://github.com/gboehl/ADEMCSampler.jl/blob/main/src/ADEMCSampler.jl>`_ (from ``src``) and go for:
+As long as this is not in the official repositories, download the file `DIMESampler.jl <https://github.com/gboehl/DIMESampler.jl/blob/main/src/DIMESampler.jl>`_ (from ``src``) and go for:

 .. code-block:: julia